Tableaux Depicting David Livingstone’s Explorations Go Through Extensive Conservation Programme

 After an international appeal was launched to preserve Livingstone’s first home, a number of societies that had some form of connection to Livingstone sponsored the various tableaux and were depicted in the creations.
 For example, the tableau named ‘Truth’ was sponsored by the National Bible Society of Scotland and ‘Mercy’ by the Anti-Slavery Society.
 The team from Graciela Ainsworth have been involved in the conservation work of the Pilkington Jackson tableaux for some time, performing an initial survey of the work required to the actual painstaking restorative work, from restoring flaking paint to toning unpainted areas.

-Grant McKenzie, Centre Manager at the David Livingstone Birthplace, said:
+Grant McKenzie, Project Manager at David Livingstone Birthplace, said:

 “It has been wonderful seeing these precious tableaux created by renowned sculptor Pilkington Jackson be rejuvenated by the superb Graciela Ainsworth Sculpture Conservation ahead of our re-opening of David Livingstone’s birthplace in 2020.
 Although celebrated for their artistic merit, the tableaux depict David as a lone explorer, working mostly without the help of local Africans.
 This contradicts extensive written evidence left by the man himself, so the depictions are not a true reflection of the essential roles played by local Africans during his travels.
 The works very much depicts the era.
 We are excited to share the beautifully restored tableaux with the public next year.”